kizniche/Mycodo/mycodo-manual.md

 least one sensor needs to be added and activated in order to display live data.

-Export / Import
+Export-Import
 ---------------

 Measurements that fall within the selected date/time frame may be exported as CSV with their corresponding timestamps.
+Additionally, the entire measurement database (influxdb) may be exported as a backup.
+Future support for importing the measurement database is in the works to easily restore and move measurement databases among Mycodo installs.

-Settings may be exported as a ZIP file containing the Mycodo settings database (sqlite).
-Importing of this ZIP file will be supported in the future.
+Mycodo settings may be exported as a ZIP file containing the Mycodo settings database (sqlite).
+This ZIP file may be used to restore the settings database to another Mycodo install, as long as the Mycodo version and database versions are the same.
+Future support for installing older (or newer) databases and performing an automatic upgrade/downgrade is in the works.

 Camera
 ------